'They did their bit' - Remembering the Gypsies and Travellers who served in the forces

 Reginald Rogers

 Ray Wills: “Reginald Rogers was my grandfather.
 He was in the 1914-18 war in the trenches on the Western Front in the Dorsetshire Regiment.
 When he came home, because of what happened to him and shell-shock, he used to have fits.
 He served in the whole war, I think, for the whole four years.
 He went back over their a few times.
-He came back and he had been shot up a bit, recovered from his wounds and then went back over their again.
+He came back and he had been shot up a bit, recovered from his wounds and then went back over there again.
 I lived with him as a kid, he brought me up as his, so as a kid I saw that.
 He told all these stories about what happened in the trenches.
 He said that lots of soldiers couldn’t take it anymore and used to put their hands above the parapet to get shot so they would then be sent back home.
 He was a brickmaker and him and his three brothers they started off with a small-holding and kept pigs and they made enough money to start a brick company.
 They ended up with five brickyards.
 A lot of Romany Gypsies used to work in the brickyards and the potteries.
 They were skilled brick makers.”

 Reginald Rogers